BennySemyonov/matrix-devops/README.md

 - [x] 1.
 Create a GitHub repository for this exercise.
 - https://github.com/BennySemyonov/matrix-devops

-- [ ] 2.
+- [x] 2.
 Set up a Kubernetes cluster (locally using tools like Minikube or remotely using a cloud provider).
+- minikube

-- [ ] 3.
+- [x] 3.
 Install Docker on your local machine and ensure it's connected to your Kubernetes cluster.